Terms and Conditions

 (a) That all accounts and tax returns etc are to be made on the basis of full disclosure of all sources of income, charges, allowances and capital transactions etc;

-(b) To provide as full as possible all information necessary for dealing with your financial affairs.
-We will assume the information and documents to be true, correct and complete and will not audit the information or those documents, unless required by you or a third party as instructed (this audit would be a separate agreement and requirment and as such would incur a different fee which would be approved before commencement);
+(b) To provide as full as possible all information necessary for dealing with your financial affairs early and within the deadline and time frames we advise.
+We will assume the information and documents to be true, correct and complete and will not audit the information or those documents, unless required by you or a third party as instructed (this audit would be a separate agreement and requirement and as such would incur a different fee which would be approved before commencement);

 (c) That you allow us to approach third parties as may be appropriate for information that we consider necessary to deal with your affairs, (in most cases we would always seek your approval beforehand);